Gravel Calculator – Estimate Landscaping Material in Yards and Tons

 How to Estimate How Much Gravel You Need

-Gravel and other landscaping material are often sold either by the ton or the cubic yard, but most suppliers sell large volumes by weight in tons.
+Gravel and other landscaping material are often sold either by the ton or the cubic yard.
+While this varies by supplier, many sell large volumes by weight in tons.

 To find the weight of material in tons, you’ll need to know the approximate density of the material.
 Fortunately, there are some common densities that you can use for these calculations.
-See common weights and densities of landscape material.
+See the chart below to see how many tons are in a cubic yard of gravel.

 Step One: Calculate Volume in Yards

 Multiply the length, width, and height together to find the volume of the space.
-Now, convert the volume to cubic yards.
+If you measured in inches, then what you have is the volume needed in cubic inches, and if you measured in feet, then you have your total cubic feet.

-If the initial measurements were in inches, then convert cubic inches to cubic yards by dividing by 46,656.
-If the initial measurements were in feet, then divide by 27 to get cubic yards.
+If the initial measurements were in inches, then convert cubic inches to cubic yards by dividing the total number of cubic inches by 46,656.
+If the initial measurements were in feet, then divide the total number of cubic feet by 27 to get cubic yards.

 As a shortcut, try our cubic yardage calculator to conveniently calculate your volume.